 Many parents worry that telling children about the check-up before coming to Our Kids will cause them to become upset and worried.
-However, it is important that children have accurate information about their visit to Our Kids so they will know what to expect, can prepare themselves and have time to ask questions and express their feelings.
-Children are often less worried and more cooperative with medical procedures when they have been prepared in advance for what they will be experiencing.
+However, it is important that children have accurate information about their visit so they will know what to expect, can prepare themselves and have time to ask questions and express their feelings.
+Children are often less worried and more cooperative with medical procedures when they have been prepared in advance for what they will experience.

 Similarly, if you are bringing your child to Nashville General Hospital, explain that a nurse or doctor will look at their body to make sure it is healthy.
-However, at General Hospital it is possible that blood will be drawn or that a shot will be given to your child.
+However, at the hospital it is possible that blood will be drawn or that a shot will be given to your child.